 SPER sends an email in the fall with a call for symposium proposals.
 In recent years, the deadline for symposia has been in December of the calendar year prior to the Annual Meeting.
 The number of symposia included in the Annual Meeting can vary from year to year, and depends on how many submissions there are.

-Proposals are reviewed and ranked by SPER program committee (which includes the SPER President, at least one member of DEI committee, and any other members who volunteered for the committee).
-In 2019-2020, for example, there were 22 members of the program committee.
+Proposals are reviewed and ranked by SPER program committee (which includes the SPER President, at least one member of Equity Advisory Board, and any other members who volunteered for the committee).
+For example, there were 22 members of the 2021 annual meeting program committee.
 The program committee submitted their votes based on review criteria and they were asked to provide written comments on each proposal.
 The committee then met via conference call to decide on the final selections.
 The committee tries to keep a balance of topics and institutional representation.
 Review criteria include:

 - Session topic (significance, innovation, impact, appropriateness for SPER audience);